APW Elementary

 Compare & Contrast Mini-Essay

-• Plot - How do the events in the movie compare to the events in the book?
-Focus on the larger more important events and not the small details.
-Ask yourself, "Did the movie omit, insert, or change any of the plot events?"
+• The Plot's Climax - How do the events in the movie compare to the events in the book?
+Focus on the climax.
+Ask yourself, "Did the movie omit, insert, or change any of the events in the climax?"

 Writing Strategy - Constructing a written response with: